yajatvishwak/leetcode/README.md

 # leetcode
-that's it. i'm going to learn leetcode
+that's it. i'm going to grind leetcode